w3c/wot/testing/plan.md

 in TLS.
 We define and use such a secure variant for testing.
 This secure variant should be based on variants in common use.
 An example would be the secure configuration supported by AWS IoT.
+Since MQTT is frequently used with session resumption, this configuration should be tested.
+MQTT is also often used with PSK.

 #### To Do
    * Details of MQTT TLS test encapsulation